gabrielmntrg/xor-cipher/README.md

 ```
 gcc -o Cryptographer Cryptographer.c
 ```
 2. Execution: run the compiled executable.
-On Windows-based systems, you can do this by executing:
+On Windows systems, you can do this by executing:
 ```
 .\Cryptographer.exe
 ```